 Getting the mix right

-The connection will be built as overhead line, with underground cable used at the start and end points.
+The connection is an overhead line, with underground cable used at the start and end points.

-“For the majority of the route overhead lines are the best option – they’re cost-effective, and can be safely placed well within road reserve.”
+“For the majority of the route overhead lines were the best option – they’re cost-effective, and can be safely placed well within road reserve.”

 The placement of poles for the overhead sections have been designed with safety in mind.
 While Arapuni Road is not a state highway, the decision was made early on to build the connection to Waka Kotahi traffic safety standards.
 The independent safety designer engaged to do the design also worked in collaboration with the South Waikato District Council’s traffic safety experts.

 Electricity infrastructure construction company Northpower was selected to build the connection.

 Kevin Porteous, Northpower’s Contracting Business Development Manager says the team were up for the challenge.

 “Northpower were very pleased to be supporting Powerco in the construction of this project and the electricity supply benefits it provides to the South Waikato community,” he says.

 “We have a great working relationship with Powerco and it was rewarding to reach the construction phase for this project.
 Our specialist teams were pleased to have the opportunity to deliver the project along with the support of our contractors.
 Many of our staff and contractors live or have connections in the region so this was a great project for them to be involved with.”